[Source: http://www.runtheplanet.com/trainingracing/training/runmotivation.asp]

 Running and motivation go hand-in-hand.
 When it comes to staying motivated, running is a mind game.
 Numerous articles, books, and news reports have been written on the externals or physical side of running (i.e. training, injury-prevention, nutrition, running apparel, running accessories, etc.), but far too little space and time has been dedicated to running motivation.
 It is time to reverse the trend.
 Seek motivation first and the desire to run, and run successfully, will surely follow.

 Let's take a look at several tips and techniques for you to obtain, maintain, and increase your motivation to run: set goals; utilize a training log; implement the buddy system; surround yourself with reminders; be creative with your workouts; set completion goals, not time goals; do more than run; visit a running store; occasionally enter a race; reward yourself when you succeed.
+Set goals

-Be specific - In order to stimulate your motivation, you need to be specific with your goal setting.
+A great motivation technique is to set running goals for yourself so that you can monitor your progress on a weekly or monthly basis.
+As you are able to see your progress, your enthusiasm for running will soar.
+Listed below are some specific goal setting tips: Be specific - In order to stimulate your motivation, you need to be specific with your goal setting.
 Instead of saying you are going to set a personal best in a 10K road race, set a goal to improve on your personal best by 15 seconds in the next six months.

 Set a deadline - Complacency and an attitude of "I will work on that later" will set in if your deadline for achieving your goal is not defined.
 Add a sense of urgency to your goal by adding a specific timeframe and watch your motivation skyrocket!